ammdias/finctrl/MANUAL.md

 In the previous sections of this manual we already covered various forms of the [list] command, like [list currencies] and [list accounts].
-There is only one detail we didn't mention: we may pass a currency ou account name, respectively, to list only that currency or account instead of all of them.
+There is only one detail we didn't mention: we may pass a currency or account name, respectively, to list only that currency or account instead of all of them.
 In short, it's just an alternative way of visualizing the data to the [show] command: